Disability

 We have produced literature reviews for support for families with disabled children, and access to Special Educational Needs and Disability services for Nepalese families.

-We have also produced an eye health needs assessment (PDF, 1.3 MB), estimates of the prevalence of cerebral palsy in Kent, a disabled children and young people needs assessment summary (PDF, 405.8 KB) and an analysis of the uptake of learning disability annual health checks (PDF, 1.5 MB).
+We have also produced an eye health needs assessment (PDF, 1.3 MB), estimates of the prevalence of cerebral palsy in Kent, and an analysis of the uptake of learning disability annual health checks (PDF, 1.5 MB).

 External resources